terminaldweller/cgrep/README.md

 git submodule update
 make
 ```

-If you have installed LLVM but don't have `llvm-config`, you are missing the dev package for LLVM.<br/>
+If you have installed LLVM but don't have `llvm-config`, you are missing the dev package for LLVM.
 `cgrep` supports LLVM 5,6,7,8 and 9.
-For 10 the latest tested trunk version is: 374971.<br/>
+For 10 the latest tested trunk version is: 374971.
 The makefile assumes clang is called `clang` and llvm-config is called `llvm-config`.
 On some distros, the names might not be the same.
-In those cases use `CXX` and `LLVM_CONF` to pass the values to the makefile like so:<br/>
+In those cases use `CXX` and `LLVM_CONF` to pass the values to the makefile like so:

 ```bash
 make CXX=clang-9.0 LLVM_CONF=llvm-config-9.0
 ```

 For windows builds, cygwin builds are supported.
-Get llvm and clang along with their sources and build like usual.<br/>
+Get llvm and clang along with their sources and build like usual.

 ## Usage

-A simple usage example:<br/>
+A simple usage example:

 ```bash
 cgrep -A 1 -B 1 --func --var --regex n[aA]m ./cgrep.cpp
 ```

-Please do note that the regex will pass through both C++ and the regex engine, so if you would want to escape `\`, the regex you pass as the command line arg would be `\\\\` instead of the normal `\\`.<br/>
+Please do note that the regex will pass through both C++ and the regex engine, so if you would want to escape `\`, the regex you pass as the command line arg would be `\\\\` instead of the normal `\\`.
-In order for cgrep to work, you need to have a compilation database, tools like `cmake` can generate one for you.<br/>
+In order for cgrep to work, you need to have a compilation database, tools like `cmake` can generate one for you.
-If your build tool doesn't do that, you can just use [bear](https://github.com/rizsotto/Bear) or [scan-build](https://github.com/rizsotto/scan-build).<br/>
+If your build tool doesn't do that, you can just use [bear](https://github.com/rizsotto/Bear) or [scan-build](https://github.com/rizsotto/scan-build).
-You can also skip the compilation database altogether passing cgrep `--` after the input file name which means you have chosen not to pass it anything.<br/>
+You can also skip the compilation database altogether passing cgrep `--` after the input file name which means you have chosen not to pass it anything.
-You can pass the options by hand since cgrep is a Clang instance so it recognizes every option clang has.<br/>
+You can pass the options by hand since cgrep is a Clang instance so it recognizes every option clang has.

-cgrep uses ANSI escape sequences for colors so your terminal should support those.<br/>
+cgrep uses ANSI escape sequences for colors so your terminal should support those.

 ## Options

-Here's an option list, though it might not be necessarily up-to-date.<br/>
+Here's an option list, though it might not be necessarily up-to-date.
-For an up-to-date list, you can run `cgrep --help`.<br/>
+For an up-to-date list, you can run `cgrep --help`.

 ```bash
   -A=<int>                    - same as grep, how many lines after the matched line to print